Model Agnostic Defence against Backdoor Attacks in Machine Learning: Related Work

 \textbf{Backdoors in ML:} BadNets~\cite{BadNets} poisons the training data to inject a backdoor in an ML model.
 They choose a pre-defined target label and a trigger pattern.
 The patterns are arbitrary in shape, (e.g. square, flower or bomb.) and the backdoor is injected into the model by training the network using the poisoned data.

 TrojanNN~\cite{trojannn} generates a backdoored model without interfering with the original training process and without accessing the training dataset.
 The approach is able to inject the backdoors using fewer samples.
-Additionally, they improve trigger generation by designing triggers that induce the maximum response for specific neurons of the DNN and aims to build a stronger connection between the neurons of a DNN and the backdoor trigger.
+Additionally, they improve trigger generation by designing triggers that induce the maximum response for specific neurons of the DNN and aims to build a stronger connection between the neurons of a DNN and the backdoor trigger. \revise{We also see increasing backdoor attacks on different types of neural networks such as graph neural networks~\cite{Backdoor-GraphNN}.}

 The goal of \BD is to defend against these classes of attacks in an efficient manner and reconstruct the backdoor trigger.

 \textbf{Backdoor defences in ML:} A recent work \cite{SpectralSignatures} involves using tools from robust statistics to analyse the learned representation of classes, which they call the spectral signature.
 The idea behind this work is that when the training data is poisoned, there are two significant sub-populations.
 A small number of poisoned, mislabelled inputs and a large number of clean, correctly labelled inputs.
 Techniques from robust statistics and singular value decomposition are used to separate the two populations.
 The authors assume access to the poisoned dataset. \BD does not assume any access to a poisoned dataset and defends against a much stronger attack model.